Development

 Codename

-• Maemo Leste is currently based on Devuan Beowulf, which is based on Debian Buster.
+• Maemo Leste is currently based on Devuan Chimaera, which is based on Debian Bullseye.

 Guides